 Allstate takes a thorough approach to ensure fairness within our performance and compensation programs, and the Board reviews Allstate’s pay fairness analyses annually.

-Allstate has a comprehensive process for ensuring our compensation practices and policies are working to ensure pay equity.
-The Equal Pay Analysis Process compares the base salary of men and women, non-minorities and minorities within similar jobs and geographic area.
-It identifies situations where a statistically significant difference in salary or a 5% difference in salary exists.
-If pay discrepancies are identified, adjustments are made.
-Based on the 2017 analysis, Allstate has no evidence of systemic gender or racial pay discrimination.
+Allstate takes a thorough approach to ensure pay equity within our performance and compensation programs, and the Board reviews the results of Allstate’s Equal Pay Analysis Process on an annual basis.
+The comprehensive testing process compares the base salary of men and women, non-minorities and minorities within similar jobs and geographic areas.
+It identifies situations where a difference in salary of 5% or greater exists.
+If any such pay discrepancies are identified, appropriate adjustments are made.
+Based on the 2018 Equal Pay Analysis Process, Allstate has no evidence of gender or racial pay discrimination.

 Managing a Diverse Pipeline